exciting-io/slack-bot-server/README.md

 # SlackBotServer

+**This project is no longer being maintained**

+The Slack RTM API and bot mechanisms have changed quite a bit since this project was started, and it no longer fills a need we have.

 [![Build Status](https://travis-ci.org/exciting-io/slack-bot-server.svg)](https://travis-ci.org/exciting-io/slack-bot-server) [![Documentation](http://img.shields.io/badge/yard-docs-blue.svg)](http://www.rubydoc.info/github/exciting-io/slack-bot-server)

 If you're building an integration just for yourself, running a single bot isn't too hard and there are plenty of examples available.
 However, if you're building an integration for your *product* to connect with multiple teams, running multiple instances of that bot is a bit trickier.